0AlexDaniels0/TemporalConversionChip/README.md

 source setup_env.sh
 ```

-🔁 **You must run this command in every new terminal session before working on the project.**
+🔁 **You should run this command from inside your TemporalConversionChip folder in every new terminal session before working on the project.**

 This script: